glpi-project/doc/source/modules/management/databases.rst

 Appliances
 ----------

-:doc:`Appliances </modules/management/appliance>` include all business applications managed within GLPI and the databases linked to them.
+:doc:`Appliances </modules/management/appliance>` include all business applications managed within GLPI and linked with the current item.

+to them.
 They can also be linked to another GLPI object (computer, application, etc.) as well as to another appliance.